Highway poetry-short poems

 She was a broken song, not willing to find healing.

-Her skin painted with branches of trees and flowers.
+Her skin painted with branches and flowers.

 She bled sexual need and made honest men have secret wishes.

 I called her my wild and free spirit.

 Her eyes showed vigorous drive only on the dance stage.